Officers of the NAO Board of Directors

 Wesley Chapel, FL 33545

 Christina Mathis is the Chief Executive Officer at Gulfcoast North AHEC (GNAHEC) in Tampa, Florida.
 GNAHEC connects students to careers, professionals to communities and communities to better health.
 We inspire, train, recruit and retain a diverse and broad range of health professionals to practice in communities where the need is greatest.
 Ms. Mathis has over 20 years experience with GNAHEC and is currently responsible for providing administrative management and leadership for her AHEC Center.
-She is a member of the National AHEC Organization's Board and Secretary of the Center Director Constituency Group.
 Ms. Mathis holds a Bachelors Degree in Education from the University of South Florida and a Masters Degree in Business Administration from Saint Leo University.
 She resides in Dade City, Florida with her son Karson.

 Immediate Past President